A guide to Fringe Benefits Tax

 - 21 May if the return is lodged by paper

 - 25 June if the return is lodged electronically

-- Work out the taxable value of each fringe benefit you provided to employees during the FBT year.
+- Work out the taxable value of each benefit you gave to employees during an FBT year.

 - Work out the grossed-up taxable value of these Type 1 benefits by multiplying the total taxable value by the Type 1 gross up rate (currently 2.0802).

 - Work out your Type 2 benefits by identifying how much of the total taxable value of the benefits you gave to employees that you cannot claim GST credits for.